-Meaningful engagement between Western scientists and Indigenous communities leads to better outcomes for threatened species; as a hub we are working to support researchers and institutions to work with Indigenous people in a culturally respectful way (page 9 of Issue 17 of Science for Saving Species).
+Meaningful engagement between Western scientists and Indigenous communities leads to better outcomes for threatened species; as a hub we are working to support researchers and institutions to work with Indigenous people in a culturally respectful way (Issue 17 of Science for Saving Species).

 The ultimate form of community support is political.
 Once naturalists wrote wistfully about the inevitable loss of species in the face of “progress”.
 However, over the past 50 years, more and more Australians have recoiled from the idea of losing nature, particularly threatened species.
 Of course, as is proper in a democracy, ideas are contested – but legislation to protect threatened species, and investment into research and management, would never have happened without a broad shift in community attitudes.

 In some ways the effectiveness of a country in retaining its full complement of species can be seen as a measure of its overall success – a proxy measure of its wealth, its governance and its commitment to a long-term future – in short, a measure of the quality of its society.

 Overall, threatened species conservation provides a tangible expression of the community’s love of nature, and fear of its loss.
 Alex Kusmanoff and colleagues talk in their article (Issue 17 of Science for Saving Species) about the role emotional connection plays in messaging.
 Many abstract notions in conservation – landscapes, biodiversity, threatening processes – have little resonance in the

 hearts of the broader community.
 A personal bond with threatened species is far more powerful, and the product of a long history of communication about species scarcity, the intrinsic value people place on rarity and the finality of extinction.